ramam-seetha/ramam-seetha/README.md

-- 👋 Hi There, I’m Seetha Chandrapati
+- 👋 Hi There, I’m Seetha Chandrapati.I would love to use thechnology to solve real world problems.
+-    I have a great passion for learning and sharing knowledge with others.
 - 👀 I’m interested in learning new things,making friends...
 - 🌱 I’m currently learning cloud technologies
 - 💞️ I’m looking to collaborate on technical and fun related activities...